 Fecal Transplant is just two words.
 However, the term ignites discomposure and distress among readers or listeners.
 By definition, it means the process of implanting fecal matter from a healthy person into a sick person’s colon.
 This is typically accomplished through a colonoscopy.
 (Putting this politely is a challenge.)

-Doctors at Digestive Disease Consultants, Orlando, have witnessed horrified “Ew!” reactions among many patients and families of patients.
-Although you might register disbelief or shock, we now introduce you to a medical hero of very humble origin: the bacteria that inhabit the human gut and makes up a great deal of the dry material of the feces excreted by a human being.
+Doctors at Digestive Disease Consultants, Orlando, have witnessed horrified “Ew!” reactions among many patients.
+And we might add families of patients.
+You might register disbelief or shock.
+But, we now introduce you to a medical hero of very humble origin: the bacteria that inhabit the human gut and makes up a great deal of the dry material of the feces excreted by a human being.

 The complete name of the process is “Fecal Microbiota Transplant” or FMT.
 Most people are aware that the gut is teaming with friendly flora, the microbiota.
 Likewise, we know that our friendly bacteria protect us and even aid our digestion.

 However, Fecal Microbiota Transplant MT might not be main-stream knowledge in all parts of the US, even though Huffington Post has covered this procedure.
 (Likewise, we have “poo” emogies with that look like ice cream.)

 No, Fecal Transplants certainly are not polite dinner conversation.
 The process is actually happening in FMT is that well-processed feces from screened donors is transplanted.
 The feces is taken from a person with healthy gut bacteria.
 It is then implanted into a person with a severe digestive problem such as Clostridium Difficile.